idameitil/polyphenol-oxidases/README.md

 - 3HHS: according to the paper, this PPO is a heterodimer of 2 homologous polypeptide chains PPO1 and PPO2 (Li, 2009).
 I guess we should keep both?

 A seed table was created `data/seeds.tsv`.

+The seed table is enriched with taxonomy by running `src/data-collection/enrich-seeds.py`.
+This creates the file `data/seeds-enriched.tsv`.